formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
-  type: 'tip'
+  type: "tip"
-  label: 'Internationalization'
+  label: "Internationalization"
 ---
 Although FormKit will internationalize your tokens automatically — if your form is intended for a broadly international audience consider using date styles instead of tokens as this leads to a more readable date in many locales.
 ::

 ::Example
 ---
-  name: 'Datepicker tokens'
+  name: "Datepicker tokens"
-  file: '/_content/_examples/datepicker/datepicker-tokens.vue'
+  file: "/_content/_examples/datepicker/datepicker-tokens.vue"
   min-height: 500
 ---
 ::